MoAD and the Courtyard Cafe are open. Some exhibitions and rooms will be closed from September 2025 for essential building works. Learn more

 A crowd of people standing at the steps of Old Parliament House as Gough Whitlam steps out to address them.

-Demonstration against the Dissolution of Parliament by Sir John Kerr and support for Mr Gough Whitlam at Parliament House, 1975.
+Demonstration against the dissolution of Parliament by Sir John Kerr and support for Prime Minister Gough Whitlam at Parliament House, 1975.
 Credit: National Archives of Australia.

 Farmers against tax increases, Canberra, 1 July 1985